 Next stop is Wright’s famous Unity Temple at 875 Lake St. Make sure to book online, before you go, through the Frank Lloyd Wright Trust.
 Guided tours of the interior and self-guided audio tours are both available.
 Wright designed and built the church from 1905 to 1908.
 The building elements and architecture are great examples of his organic design.
 Make sure to take note of his use of natural light, his decorative art or stained glass, his light fixtures and furniture.
 You will visit the social area as well as the main auditorium or sanctuary.

 Next pick up your map and audio guide from the Home and Studio to start your walking tour of the neighborhood.
 You can just buy the larger map or book an audio tour which comes with the neighborhood map and audio guide for narration; I did both.
-You will see some of his famous homes: The Arthur B. Heurtley House at 318 Forest, which was one of my favorites, The Laura Gale House at 6 Elizabeth Ct., The Peter A. Beach House at 238 Forest Ave., The Frank Thomas House at 210 Forest Ave., The Hills-Decaro House at 312 Forest Ave. and the Nathan G. Moore House at 33 Forest Ave.
+You will see some of his famous homes: The Arthur B. Heurtley House at 318 Forest, which was one of my favorites, The Laura Gale House at 6 Elizabeth Ct., The Peter A. Beachy House at 238 Forest Ave., The Frank Thomas House at 210 Forest Ave., The Hills-Decaro House at 312 Forest Ave. and the Nathan G. Moore House at 33 Forest Ave.
 This district has the world’s largest concentration of Wright-designed structures.

-At the end of Forest Ave, you will pass the Austin Gardens, where you can enjoy The Oak Park Festival Theatre in the summer months.
+At the end of Forest Ave., you will pass the Austin Gardens, where you can enjoy The Oak Park Festival Theatre in the summer months.
 They feature plays by Shakespeare and others in a great outdoor setting; perfect on a summer night.

 On Chicago Ave. you can see some of his older homes, The Walter H. Gale House at 1031 W. Chicago, The Thomas H. Gale House at 1027 W. Chicago and The Robert P. Parker House at 1019 W. Chicago.